 Tinde van Andel

 As an ethnobotanist, I study traditional plant use.
-Together with several PhD students, postdocs and MSc students, I am involved in a number of research projects: Traditional rice varieties grown in the Guianas, Historical herbaria and botanical drawings in the Leiden treasure rooms, Wild food collection by hunter-gatherers in Cameroon, Migrations of plants and people, Medicinal and ritual plant use.
+Together with several PhD students, postdocs and MSc students, I am involved in a number of research projects: traditional rice varieties grown in the Guianas, historical herbaria and botanical drawings in the Leiden treasure rooms, plant use by hunter-gatherers in Cameroon, migrations of plants and people, medicinal and ritual plant use.

 Keywords